SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 }
 ```

 It is also possible to provide a version range for which a given style applies.
-The following example whos a styling element that will only apply if the application's style version is at least 2.2 and not higher than 2.9.
+The following example has a styling element that will only apply if the application's style version is at least 2.2, and not higher than 2.9.

 ```scss
 cx-mini-cart {